barbute/gronk/README.md

 ### Requirements

 > [!NOTE]
-> This project currently uses WPILib 2024.3.2, but will likely be migrating to the 2025 beta soon (if I continue to maintain this project of course)
+> This project currently uses WPILib 2024.3.2, but will likely be migrating to the 2025 beta soon (if I continue to maintain this project)

 - [JDK 17 +](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html)
 - [WPI VSCode](https://github.com/wpilibsuite/allwpilib/releases/tag/v2024.3.2)